Geese Howard: In video games

 Geese first appears as the final boss of Fatal Fury: King of Fighters.
 Backstory material reveals that he and fellow martial artist Jeff Bogard trained together under Tung Fu Rue, but he became jealous when Tung chose Jeff as his successor, leading him to murder Jeff in front of his adopted sons Terry and Andy.
 The central plot of the game centers around the Bogard brothers returning ten years later to avenge their father by defeating Geese in his "King of Fighters" tournament.
 After the player defeats Geese, he falls from the top of the building, being declared dead during the game's ending.
 While Geese does not appear in Fatal Fury 2, the plot revolves around his half brother Wolfgang Krauser seeking out the Bogard brothers to test himself against Geese's killers.
 Geese returns in the revised version of the game, Fatal Fury Special, where it is revealed that he survived his fall at the end of the first game.
 Fatal Fury 3: Road to the Final Victory centers around Geese's attempt to return to power by collecting the "Sacred Scrolls of Jin", which is said to give their holder great power.

 In the next game, Real Bout Fatal Fury, Geese is once again the final boss in the single-player tournament, confronting the player atop Geese Tower.
 In either, Terry's or Andy's ending, Geese falls off his tower once again, refusing to accept help from either of the Bogard brothers, leaving Terry to later raise Geese's young son, Rock Howard.
 Although this game was developed with the intention of featuring the character's death, Geese's popularity resulted in him still appearing in the next titles.
 Geese appears in the subsequent game which does not feature a plot, Real Bout Fatal Fury Special, as a hidden final boss named Nightmare Geese.
-He also appears as a regular character in Real Bout Fatal Fury 2, and fifth canon entry of Fatal Fury series, as well as Wild Ambition, a remake of the first Fatal Fury game.
-In Fatal Fury: City of the Wolves, Nightmare Geese appears as non-playable boss character.
+He also appears as a regular character in Real Bout Fatal Fury 2, as well as Wild Ambition, a remake of the first Fatal Fury game.
+In Fatal Fury: City of the Wolves, Nightmare Geese initially appeared as non-playable boss character before being made playable via downloadable content.
 The story reveals that before his death, Geese ordered the Sacred Scrolls destroyed due to being descended from the Jin family through the Stroheims, hoping to prevent himself and Rock from inheriting the scrolls' curse, and willingly distanced himself from his wife and son to protect them from his enemies.